TheRealRazbi/RazbiUtils/README.md

 For some reason the pyautogui clicks don't work on most games, so feel free to use this library or `pynput` for clicks

 ### Support
-If you have any suggestions, please make a pull request, so far I added only features I use really often for ScreenScrapping, but I'm sure I haven't covered everything that's being used by everyone.
+If you have any suggestions, please make a pull request, so far I added only features I use really often for ScreenScraping, but I'm sure I haven't covered everything that's being used by everyone.